 Accused – as Faculty Member in College Adjudication

 In cases where the accused is a faculty member, the Sexual Misconduct Policy and the Faculty Handbook shall govern how the case is investigated and adjudicated.
-Following the investigation and hearing (if applicable), the Provost will issue a document to the accused and the accuser indicating the results of the proceeding.
+Following the investigation and hearing (if applicable), the Senior Vice President for Academic Affairs/Dean of the College will issue a document to the accused and the accuser indicating the results of the proceeding.
 Results will include: a finding of in violation or not in violation of Sexual Misconduct for the accused, the sanctions imposed, if any, and an explanation of the rationale for its determination.
 Read the policy.

 Accused – as Student in College Adjudication